A glacier flows into the water

 Climate change has serious consequences for the global economy and human progress.
 At Dow, we understand and embrace our responsibility to accelerate work to reduce global emissions.
 That will require big changes in almost every sector of the economy – and the development of breakthrough technology and levels of infrastructure investment not seen in decades.
 While government must lead the way in the transition, companies also have a meaningful role to play.

 Recognizing the risks and opportunities, many companies, including Dow, have taken major steps to reduce their climate impact and help achieve a net-zero economy.
-Our actions aren’t only aimed at reducing emissions, but also innovating and investing in new technologies that contribute to a low-carbon society, such as materials that help electrify cars, insulate buildings, preserve food, and enable renewable energy.
-Dow embraces our responsibility to accelerate work to reduce global carbon emissions and the unique role we play in creating the technology and products essential to a low carbon future.
+Our actions aren’t only aimed at reducing emissions, but also innovating and investing in new technologies that contribute to a low-emissions society, such as materials that help electrify cars, insulate buildings, preserve food, and enable renewable energy.
+Dow embraces our responsibility to accelerate work to reduce global carbon emissions and the unique role we play in creating the technology and products essential to a low-emissions future.

 Dow’s Policy Position